CandlePlatforms/devdocs/docs/integrate/full-node-deployment.md

 - You will also need to make sure that **Go is not installed on your VM / Machine**.
 Setting up your full node through ansible will run into issues if you have Go already installed, as ansible requires specific packages of Go to be installed.
 - You will also need to make sure that your VM / Machine does not have any **previous setups for Matic Validator or Heimdall or Bor**.
 You will need to delete them as your setup will run into issues. -->

-## Setup full node for Polygon mainnet
+## Setup full node for Candle mainnet

 - Ensure you have access to the remote machine or VM that the full node is being setup on.
 Refer [https://github.com/maticnetwork/node-ansible#setup](https://github.com/maticnetwork/node-ansible#setup) for more details.
 - Clone the [`https://github.com/maticnetwork/node-ansible`](https://github.com/maticnetwork/node-ansible) repo